Mavrick-03/Overhead-tank-water-quality-management-system/README.md

 Below is the link to the wokwi simulation of the project: https://wokwi.com/projects/375226115836519425
-The @main.ino file contains all of the source code feel free to pull and modify it accoding to your own prefrence
+The @main.ino file contains all of the source code feel free to pull and modify it accoding to your own prefrence Note:The description is AI generated, contact for more infromation